ibm-cloud-docs/vpc/block_storage_is_view.md

 ### View volume profiles with the API
 {: #viewvol-profiles-api}

 To list all volume profiles available in your region, make a `GET /volume/profiles` call.
-For example:
+See the following example.

 ```curl
 curl -X GET "$vpc_api_endpoint/v1/volume/profiles?version=2022-12-09&generation=2"